-1. The Revised Regulations for Choice based Credit Semester System for P.G.
-Programmes in affiliated Colleges have been implemented in this University with effect from 2014 admission vide paper read (1) above.
+1. The Regulations for Credit Based Semester System for P.G.
+Programmes in affiliated Colleges were implemented in the University with effect from 2014 admission vide paper read (1) above and certain modifications were effected to the same vide paper read (3) above.

-2. The Board of Studies in Journalism & Mass Communication vide paper read (2), above has finalized the Scheme, Syllabus & Model question Papers for Master of Communication and Journalism (MCJ) Programmes under Choice Based Credit Semester System with effect from 2014 admission.
+2. As per the paper read (2) above, the Scheme, Syllabus & Model Question papers for Master of Communication and Journalism (MCJ) Programme were implemented in the University under Credit Based Semester System .w.e.f.
+2014 admission.